m-reza-rahman/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 service/nginx-operator-ingress-nginx-controller-admission   ClusterIP      10.109.12.133   <none>        443/TCP                      11m
 ```

-If the `EXTERNAL-IP` column shows `<pending>`, you can access the NGINX load balancer through your Kubernetes cluster address and nodeports `31470/32465`.
+If the `EXTERNAL-IP` column shows `<pending>`, you can access the NGINX ingress through your Kubernetes cluster address and nodeports `31470/32465`.
 For example, `http://<k8s cluster address>:31470/myappurl` or `https://<k8s cluster address>:32465/myappurl`.
-If the `EXTERNAL-IP` column shows a real IP address, then you can also access the load balancer through that IP address that is the external Load balancer address without specifying the port value.
+If the `EXTERNAL-IP` column shows a real IP address, then you can also access the ingress through the IP address that is the external load balancer address without specifying the port value.
 For example,  `http://<ip address>/myappurl` or `https://<ip address>/myappurl`

 ## Configure NGINX as a load balancer for WebLogic domains